-Caffeine has been described as an effective ergogenic aid for increasing performance in several sports, from events with greater involvement of muscle strength and power, to sports that depend mainly on aerobic endurance.
-Caffeine is a stimulant of the central nervous system and its pre-workout intake is related to a lower perceived exertion/fatigue.
+Caffeine has been prescribed as an effective ergogenic aid for increasing performance in several sports.
+From events with greater involvement of muscle strength and power to sports that depend on aerobic endurance.
+It is a stimulant of the central nervous system and its pre-workout intake is related to a lower perceived exertion/fatigue.

 Caffeine seems to work especially well for improving performance in the gym.
-For example, 13 resistance-trained men ingested a caffeinated (179 mg) energy drink or placebo solution 60 minutes before completing about of the following exercises: bench press, deadlift, prone row, and back squat exercise to failure at an intensity of 60% 1-repetition maximum.
-Subjects who consumed the caffeinated beverage performed more repetitions to failure in all exercises.
+For example, 13 resistance-trained men were given caffeine in a 179 mg energy drink or placebo solution 60 minutes before completing about of the following exercises: bench press, deadlift, prone row, and back squat exercise to failure at an intensity of 60% 1-repetition maximum.
+Subjects who were given caffeine in their beverage performed more repetitions to failure in all exercises.
 Another study had 15 women consume caffeine (6 mg/kg) or placebo (PL) seven days apart.
-Sixty min following supplementation, participants performed a one-repetition maximum (1RM) barbell bench press test and repetitions to failure at 60% of 1RM.
+Sixty minutes following supplementation, participants performed a one-repetition maximum (1RM) barbell bench press test and repetitions to failure at 60% of 1RM.
 They discovered that 1-RM strength was greater during the caffeine condition in these resistance-trained women.

 1) Told caffeine, given caffeine (5mg.kg);

 4) Told placebo, given caffeine.